 Finely detailed spectra

 Nüvü Camēras EMCCD technology is the most sensitive to date in the visible and near-infrared spectra, allowing an excellent wavelength coverage for IFS.
 It achieves high SNR even with low light flux with its patented and proven CCD Controller for Counting Photons (CCCP) by decreasing clock-induced charges and read noise to their minimum.
 With its 1024 × 1024 sensor, Nüvü Camēras’ Hnü also offers great options for IFS by increasing split spectra surface coverage while still producing exquisite data.

 Transient Phenomenon Imaging

-Transiting in front of a star, an exoplanet alter its host incoming light flux.
-Information about an exoplanet such as its atmospheric composition, size, mass and radius are deduced by precisely measuring these minute variations over time.
+Transiting in front of a star, an exoplanet alters its host incoming light flux.
+Information about an exoplanet, such as its atmospheric composition, size, mass, and radius, are deducted by precisely measuring these minute variations over time.

 Crucial information lost during the integration time

 During the exoplanet’s transit in front of its host star, the first and last moments are of paramount importance: they unveil many of the planet’s features on very short time scales.
 Such meaningful information can be lost in the integration time necessary for a less sensitive camera to capture images of moving objects at low light levels.
 Likewise, for planets with short revolution periods, the light curve shape may be hard to recover and is sometimes unreliable.

 High speed, high SNR cameras